amuhammadbdimshealth/Nodejs-Learning/00-My_Notes/17-Advanced Authentication.md

 # S17 | Creating the Reset Password Form
 ---
 ## Steps
-1. Create the password reset form
+1. Create the password reset form - DONE
 2. Render the form when requested with valid token value
 3. Add new route and controller to reset the password
    1. Hash the password before storing